distributeaid/aggregated-public-information/README.md

 yarn run develop
 ```

-This will launch the development server.
+This will launch the development server. `yarn test` depends on you running this!

 3. In another terminal, run tests: